diwako/diwako_cbrn/README.md

 Fatigue is returned in the range of 0 - 1; therefore a fatigue value of 1 and coefficient of 1 can add up to another second of uptime per second.\
 Higher makes fatigue build up far more fog, lower makes fatigue matter less in terms of fogging.\
 default: 1

+### cbrn_kat_enabled

+Boolean, the config will detect wheather KAT - Advanced Medical is installed or not.
+True will cause the script to read and use KAT chemical warfare data and injuries when neccessary.
+default: auto

 # Contributors